DavidMini/LotSpot/deliverables/iteration-01.review.md

 - Focus on organization and structure.
 	- What tools/language we are using to create the application.
-		- making sure everyone has their environment set up.
+		- making sure everyone has their environment setup.
 	- Dividing up workload.
 	- How we will organize work flow.
 Kanban, Scrum or some sort of hybrid.
 - Making github issues that we will use to track small, and some large milestones.